Renzo Piano: Instinctive Pleasure in Lightness

 “Lightness and transparency are very close friends.
 You start from something and then you take off, you take off, you take off...
 And at a certain point you have to stop taking off, otherwise, everything falls down.
 If you do this you find that there’s a kind of beauty there.
 It’s a beauty that is profound, it’s not cosmetic.”

 In this video by Luis Fernández-Galiano, Italian architect Renzo Piano talks about his path to finding beauty in lightness and transparency.
-This clip is apart of a full documentary and interactive booklet series which will premiere at the Matadero in Madrid in early 2018.
+This clip is a part of a full documentary and interactive booklet series by Fundación arquia and produced by White Horse.

 “Our profession is a very dangerous one.
 If you’re wrong, you’re wrong forever.
 You have no right to make mistakes.”